 I have been using Thrive Leads for about a year now.
-I tried a lot of different opt-in plugins before then, but none of them were as good as Thrive Leads has proved to be for increasing email signups.
+I tried several different opt-in plugins before then, but I found none of them to be as good as Thrive Leads has proved to be for increasing email signups.

-If you look around this blog you will find a lot of examples where I have used a Thrive Leads opt-in form.
-Yes, I’ve probably gone a bit over the top but here are the places you will find them:
+If you look around this blog, you will find many examples of where I have used a Thrive Leads opt-in form.
+Yes, I’ve probably gone a bit over the top but here are the places you’ll find them:

 - On my general sign up page

 - In the sidebar

 - On longer posts, you will find opt-ins inside posts